 A single participant can be known by different names in different research contexts.
-One lab might study a participant using the name "LK002-234001", whereas another lab might study the very same organism knowing it only by the name "WISC Primate 44".
-It is often desirable to keep different audiences in ignorance of the fact that these names point to one and the same entity.
+One lab might study a participant using the name "LK002-234001", whereas another lab might study the very same organism knowing it only by the name "Primate 44".
+It is often necessary (or desirable) to let the different providers of data use their own names, rather than try to standardize them at the source.
 LabKey Server can align the various aliases for a given subject and control which alias is used for which research audience.

 LabKey Server's aliasing system works by internally mapping different aliases to a central participant id, while externally preserving the aliases known to the different data sources.
 This allows for:

 - Merging records with different ids for the same study subject

 - Consolidating search results around a central id

 - Retaining data as originally provided by a source lab

 To set up alias ids, point to a dataset that contains as many aliases as needed for each participant ID.
 The participantID column contains the 'central/study' IDs, another column contains the aliases, and a third column identifies the source organizations that use those aliases.

 - Create a dataset containing the alias and source organization information.
 See below for an example.

 - Select (Admin) > Manage Study > Manage Alternate Participant IDs and Aliases.